lpbeliveau-silabs/connectedhomeip/examples/platform/silabs/platform-app/README.md

             procedure. **LEDs** blink in unison when the factory reset procedure is initiated.

+    **Push Button 1**

+        -   Triggers a User action event to transition the ICD to Active mode.
+        -

 *   You can provision and control the Chip device using the python controller, Chip tool standalone, Android or iOS app